Skip to main content

 More recently, the United States Department of Education released the results of its Civil Rights Data Collection.
 The results on preschool data reveals that “6,743 children who were enrolled in public pre-K received one or more out-of-school suspensions in the 2013-14 school year.”
 Data also shows that black and African American preschool children are 3.6 times more likely to be suspended than white children.

-In Fall of 2020, the Oregon Early Learning Division (ELD) contracted with Portland State University’s Center for the Improvement of Child and Family Services and OSLC Developments, Inc. to conduct a statewide survey and listening sessions with families .
+In Fall of 2020, DELC contracted with Portland State University’s Center for the Improvement of Child and Family Services and OSLC Developments, Inc. to conduct a statewide survey and listening sessions with families .
 The survey asked families to indicate if they had ever been told that their child “might need to ‘take a break’ or leave care, either permanently or temporarily”.
 More than 6% of all children were asked to leave care.
 When asked why the child was asked to leave, thirty-five percent of parents indicated the reason was that the provider could not handle the child’s behavior towards other children or adults.

 The root causes of suspension and expulsion are complex and varied.
-As a result, this program must include solutions that reflect and respond to the complex and varied issues.
+As a result, this program must include solutions that reflect and respond to the complex and varied challenges being faced.

-Infant and Early Childhood Mental Health Consultation (IECMHC), will be one component of the Suspension and Expulsion Prevention Program.
-IECMHC is considered a promising practice for reducing rates of preschool suspension and expulsion.
+When providers contact Every Child Belongs, they may be connected with Infant and Early Childhood Mental Health Consultation (IECMHC), technical assistance, or another resource for support.
+IECMHC is considered a promising practice for reducing rates of preschool suspension and expulsion and is newly available statewide through Every Child Belongs.

-The Infant and Early Childhood Mental Health Consultation (IECMHC) is a prevention-based approach to working with early care and education (ECE) programs in support of young children’s social and emotional development.
+Infant and Early Childhood Mental Health Consultation (IECMHC) is a prevention-based approach to working with early care and education programs in support of young children’s social and emotional development.

 The overall approach is focused on: